Thursday, March 31 - 6:00 p.m. Eastern Standard Time (EST)

 Carmen Pérez-Llorca, Assistant Dean for International and Graduate Programs; Director, International Graduate Law Programs, Lecturer in Law

-Yazmyne Vasquez Eterovic, Associate Director, Career Development & Advisor, International LL.M.
+Yazmyne Vasquez Eterovic, Associate Director for Career Development; Advisor, International LL.M.
 Programs